oz/cyprio.net/about.md

 I have been selling my services as a software engineer for some years now, that means [I understand how everything went so wrong](https://xkcd.com/1760/), not necessarily how to fix it.
-I can't stop making things with computers, that is my passion: as such, if you need help fixing a program, website, or cluster of connected rice cookers, you could hire me.
+I can't stop making things with computers and that's how I spend most of my time.

 I work remotely, but I can assure you that I like to meet people. :)